Logisticsstaffing/Logisticsstaffing/README.md

-- 👋 Hi, I’m @Logisticsstaffing
+- 👋 Hi, I’m a recruiter @Logisticsstaffing
-- 👀 I’m interested in ...
+- 👀 I’m interested in networking and helping jobseekers and employers by connecting employers with top talent.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the tech space.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on connecting jobseekers with jobs.
-- 📫 How to reach me ...
+- 📫 How to reach me janelle.johnson@jmlogisticsstaffing.com

 <!---
 Logisticsstaffing/Logisticsstaffing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.